-So, today I’m sharing another comfort food recipe (which happens to be an all time favourite) – a delicious one pot, stick to ya ribs, warm ya belly, make your taste buds do a happy dance, chicken dinner.
+So, today I’m sharing another comfort food recipe (which happens to be an all time favourite); this is a delicious one pot, stick-to-ya-ribs, warm ya belly, make your taste buds do a happy dance, chicken dinner.

-Many years ago hubby and I would watch celebrity chef Lidia Bastianich’s show on PBS called Lidia’s Italy.
+Many years ago hubby and I would watch celebrity chef Lidia Bastianich’s show on PBS.

 I swear, every time we would watch it, we were transfixed by the screen.
 The way should would describe her dishes, make them and then (always) have a little bite, would make us want to run into the kitchen and get cooking.

 One of the recipes that she made was ‘hunter’s chicken’.
 We fell in love with it and it never disappoints.
-This is our rendition of it!
+This is our version of it!